DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 ### HOW THE MODULATIONS ARE WORKING?<a name="howmodwork"></a>

-Due to optimized algorithms (in order to limit CPU load), the modulations process is:
+Due to optimized C/C++ algorithms (in order to limit CPU load), the modulations process is:

 - All "active" modulations are processed every 8 DSP frames (instead of realtime).
-- Active modulation have source, target and behavior as ABSOLUTE or RELATIVE, and related source jack must be connected.
+- Active modulation have defined source, target and behavior as ABSOLUTE or RELATIVE, and connected source jack.
-- ABSOLUTE modulations (same source and target, all ABSOLUTE): only the lastest declared (who have the greatest slot number) will be used.
+- ABSOLUTE modulations (same source and target, all ABSOLUTE): only the lastest declared (who have the greatest slot number) will be used, other are ignored due to conflict situation.
 - RELATIVE modulations (same source and target, RELATIVE): all are used (and cumulated), from top to bottom.
-- ABSOLUTE modulation ((same source and target) is always processed before RELATIVE modulation(s).
+- ABSOLUTE modulation (same source and target) is always processed before RELATIVE modulation(s).
 - **In the early releases**, only the **first channel** is processed from (possible) polyphonic VEL, AFT, or RETRIG. input jacks.
 - In accordance vs. **VCV MIDI-CV** module specs, **MW** (modwheel input), **PB** (pitchbender input), and **CV1** to **CV8** inputs don't support polyphony.